 - What building the Council permits and where

-- How to create a higher quality and more compact Auckland
+- Create a higher quality and more compact Auckland

 Source: Auckland Council website

-Does the Auckland Unitary Plan mention minor dwellings/granny flats?
+Does the Auckland Unitary Plan mention granny flats?

 The proposal mentions the following